NaniSkinner/Invoice_AI/RENDER_DEPLOYMENT.md

 **Error**: `Connection to localhost:5432 refused`

-**Solution**: Make sure you linked the database in Step 2.5.
-The environment variables `PGHOST`, `PGPORT`, `PGDATABASE`, `PGUSER`, `PGPASSWORD` must be set.

-**Manual Setup** (if auto-link doesn't work):
+**Cause**: The `DATABASE_URL` environment variable is not set or is incorrect.

+**Solution**:
-1. Go to your database in Render dashboard
+1. Go to your Render dashboard
+2. Open your backend web service
+3. Go to "Environment" tab
+4. Verify `DATABASE_URL` exists and is set correctly
+5. Get the correct value from your database:
+   - Click on your `invoiceme-db` database
+   - Scroll to "Connections" section
-2. Copy the "Internal Database URL" (not external)
+   - Copy the **"Internal Database URL"** (format: `postgres://user:pass@dpg-xxx.oregon-postgres.render.com:5432/invoiceme`)
-3. It will be in format: `postgresql://user:pass@host:port/database`
-4. Manually add these environment variables to your web service:
+   - Paste this as the `DATABASE_URL` value in your web service
+6. Click "Save Changes" - the service will automatically redeploy

+**Note**: The application uses a custom `DatabaseConfig.java` that automatically:
-   - Extract values from the URL and add individually
+- Parses the `postgres://` URL format from Render
+- Converts it to JDBC format (`jdbc:postgresql://`)
+- Extracts username and password automatically
-   - Or use the connection info panel on the database page
+- Logs the connection details on startup (check logs for "✅ Successfully parsed DATABASE_URL")

 ### Backend Crashes - Out of Memory